top of page

 While surrogacy agreements provide clarity, they are not legally binding in the UK.

-4. Medical Decisions During Pregnancy: While the intended parents and the surrogate typically agree on medical decisions ahead of time, there could be potential disagreements regarding medical interventions, such as the use of certain treatments or procedures during pregnancy.
-This can cause significant tension, particularly if there are conflicting views between the surrogate and intended parents.
-Moreover, in the UK, the surrogate has the right to change her mind and withdraw from the agreement during pregnancy, but in reality, in most cases, the Court will be on the side of the intended parents.
+Some situations can surely cause significant tension, particularly if there are conflicting views between the surrogate and intended parents.
+Moreover, in the UK, the surrogate has the right to change her mind and withdraw from the agreement after birth, but in reality, in most cases, the Court will be on the side of the intended parents.

 FAQ